-Report is dispatched to DCF Regional Service Center if it meets all criteria of abuse/neglect or family in need of assistance (FINA).
+The report is sent to a DCF Regional Service Center if it meets any criteria of abuse/neglect or family in need of assessment (FINA).

 The report is assigned to a Child Protection Specialist (CPS) to visit and assess family.